 lists biomedical engineering as the fastest growing engineering career, destined to grow 72% by the year 2018.
 Ironically, the health care crisis may inflate this percentage as the population ages, the quality of life for seniors is improved, and as health insurance premiums become prohibitive to more people.
-Biomedical engineers and other interdisciplinary sciences like mechanical engineering are working on making drugs, treatments and even artificial ears, eyes and limbs that are cheaper and more available than they are now.
+Biomedical engineers and other interdisciplinary sciences like cri•ti•cal mass (noun)